Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

-- **Active Link*" is a concept of highlighting the current selected Link based on the color of the Link is different from all other non-selected Link colors.
+- **Active Link** is a concept of highlighting the current selected Link based on the color of the Link is different from all other non-selected Link colors.

     There are 3 ways of adding 'active' CssClass with 'nav-link' CssClass